DeemaEssam/Introduction-to-Topic-Modeling/README.md

 # Introduction-to-Topic-Modeling

-topic models uncover hidden structure in a collection of texts. we thrn evaluate the model to determine how well the model performs on unseen data, ensuring it generalizes beyond the training set.
+Topic models uncover hidden structure in a collection of texts. we then evaluate the model to determine how well the model performs on unseen data, ensuring it generalizes beyond the training set.

 Evaluation Methods: